 Articles in this issue have been written by and about people who hire caregivers, provide care, or have a loved one who receives paid support.
+New with this issue: Breaking Barriers in an audio file.

 Kathy Nimmer’s visual decline brought grief, depression, anorexia, hopelessness, and over time a deep assurance that she has innate value as a child of God.